 - Leisure and Well-being

-Refer to the Undergraduate Calendar for a full list of courses in this major.
+Refer to the Undergraduate Calendar for a full list of courses and the course sequence in this major.

 How do I choose this major?

 Apply to Recreation and Leisure Studies (co-op or regular) and then choose Therapeutic Recreation as your "subject of major interest".
 You'll be admitted to Recreation and Leisure Studies, and then be placed into Therapeutic Recreation when you start your studies in the fall.